davedomainx/linux-workspace/ansible-learning.md

 # list-tasks - very useful to see what tasks would be applied to a playbook
 ansible-playbook -i ./inventory --vault-password-file ~/vault.txt ./it-ca.yml --list-tasks

+# see where the tags are
+- { role: aws_nexus, tags: ["firewall"] }
+ansible-playbook somefile.yml --list-tasks --tags=firewall

 ansible hostname -m setup -i hosts -u ansible --private-key <key>

 ansible localhost -m setup -a 'filter=*distribution*'